-“Freiwilliger Durchgang” is a pretty funny term because literally translated this would mean “walk through voluntarily”.
-In fact this is very old German language, so the actual meaning is slightly different from that: In the early 19th-century more & more houses were built in Vienna so that people had to walk around blocks.
-Here it must be said that the typical Viennese is a lazy one.
+“Freiwilliger Durchgang” is a funny term because literally translated it would mean “walk through voluntarily.”
+In fact, this is very old German language, so the actual meaning is slightly different from that: In the early 19th century more & more houses were built in Vienna so that people had to walk around blocks.
+Here I must mention that the typical Viennese is a bit lazy.
 So the owner of buildings that were connected by their courtyards voluntarily allowed pedestrians to take a shortcut through their property.

 Nowadays there are only a few of those hidden ‘time machines’ left in Vienna.
-Why time machine?
-Those alleyways are now considered as precious architectural heritage and are therefore listed buildings.
-You can enter one of these connecting passages on shopping street Mariahilferstraße 45, this one you can walk down until you get to the Naschmarkt (check out the Naschmarkt article!).
+Why time machines?
+Those alleyways are now considered precious architectural heritage and are therefore listed buildings.
+You can enter one of these connecting passages on shopping street Mariahilferstraße 45 and walk down it until you get to the Naschmarkt.

 In the Raimundhof alleyway, you’ll find a jewelry shop right where you enter, then a juice bar, and a bit further down on the left is precious little tea shop: Sir Harly’s Tea.
 They’re neighbors of the cute shop called Gräfin vom Raimundhof and its male counterpart, the Graf vom Raimundhof.